sf-18/sarahfeng/_posts/2024-09-24-gooseflesh.md

 ‘Don’t mind Leah,’ the stranger said, the moment the front door closed.
 ‘It’s not you who bothers her--just death.’
 He leaned into the crook of my neck, inhaling deeply, and something like rapture passed over his face.

-Abruptly, he spun around.
-Moments later I heard footsteps clunking down the stairs.
+Moments later I heard his footsteps clunking down the stairs.
 Rummaging, a clatter on the floor.
 Shit, someone said.
 A mayfly flitted through my eye socket, drawn in by the smell.

 He returned with a navy box in his hands, compact velvet embossed in gold.
-It cracked open to reveal a ring: a platinum band, a sparkling, Asscher-cut diamond.
+It opened to reveal a ring: a platinum band, a sparkling, Asscher-cut diamond.
 Sunlight refracted through the stone, illuminating the room with impossible bands of color.
 I was enchanted – oh, more than enchanted – I could have had a soul.

 ‘It’s yours,’ the stranger said.
 ‘If you want it.’

-Up close, he smelled like citrus and detergent.
-He was bright and clean and new, so different from the coffin I'd come from.
+Up close, he smelled like citrus and just-folded cotton, a compendium of the bright and clean and new.
+He was the coffin's opposite.

 How wonderful it would be, I thought, to live in you instead.

-He knelt, and with trembling fingers, gathered my left hand in his.
-Then he looked down.
+The stranger knelt.
+With trembling fingers, he gathered my left hand in his.

-‘Oh,’ he said.
+‘Oh,’ he said, upon looking down.

 My ring finger was missing.

-‘I could make a replica,’ the stranger said.
-‘There’s an art supply store down by Kachemak Bay.’
+‘I can make a replica,' he rushed to reassure me.
+'There’s an art supply store down by Kachemak Bay.’

-He was interrupted by the sound of his phone going off, a tinny, uncomfortable frequency, and whatever he saw on the screen caused him to frown and curse.
+He was interrupted by the sound of his phone going off; whatever he saw on the screen caused him to frown and curse.
 Hurriedly he shut the ring back into the box — the colors disappeared from the walls, and I was bereft — and pocketed it.

 ‘We’ll go north,’ he decided.
 ‘You’ll last longer there.’